Skip to contents

 na.rm

-If FALSE, missing values are removed with a warning.
+If FALSE, missing values are removed.

 show.legend